aksommerville/spellingbee/README.md

 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 - [ ] kitchen: Show a pretty thumbnail of each dish.
 - [ ] Proper maps.
+- - [ ] Cemetery
+- - [ ] Laboratory
+- - [ ] Gym
+- - [ ] Garden
+- - [ ] Cellar
+- - [ ] Queen's Chambers
+- [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
+Can we generalize that, and also use it for like stars around the head when struck?
+- [ ] Proper graphics.